whymolchanov/curious-goran/README.md

 # Curious Goran

 - Request data from Jira based on particular filter ID
-- Create a CSV file with time statistics (in days) on every ticket
+- Create a CSV file with time statistics (in days or hours) on every ticket

 #### Maybe in the future